Areso/Sailmaster/README.md

 It is Race-vs-Race game.
 5 races, 6 fractions.
 Humans, Elves, Orcs, Undead, Dwarves, Renegades.
 While all fractions are playable, a player of any race could become a renegade only playing the role.

+## LICENSE
+The source code and the documentation is licensed under Apahce License 2.0 for now
+All assets, including graphic, sound, animation are under a proprietary license
+Author is Gladyshev Anton, 2020